-Lifebogger presents the Full Story of a hardcore striker who is best known by the Nickname; “Rosemary“.
+Lifebogger presents the Full Story of a retired hardcore striker best known by the Nickname; “Rosemary“.

-Our Emmanuel Adebayor Childhood Story Plus Untold Biography Facts brings to you a full account of events from his childhood time to date.
+Our Emmanuel Adebayor Childhood Story, including his Untold Biography Facts, brings you a full account of events from his childhood time to date.

 The analysis of the former Arsenal striker involves his life story before fame, relationship life, family issues, and other OFF and ON-Pitch little-known facts about him.